samy101/paddy-vlm/README.md

 # 🌾 Paddy-VLM
 <p align="justify">
-Paddy is one of the most important crops worldwide, but its cultivation suffers significant yield losses due to diseases and pests that are often difficult to accurately identify and man- age.
-Existing models are largely limited to image classifica- tion or detection and lack the contextual agricultural knowl- edge required for reliable diagnosis and effective mitigation.
-We present PaddyVLM, a domain-adapted vision-language model for paddy crop analysis, capable of identifying dis- eases and pests, assessing severity, and providing action- able guidance.
+Paddy is one of the most important crops worldwide, but its cultivation suffers significant yield losses due to diseases and pests that are often difficult to accurately identify and manage.
+Existing models are largely limited to image classification or detection and lack the contextual agricultural knowledge required for reliable diagnosis and effective mitigation.
+We present PaddyVLM, a domain-adapted vision-language model for paddy crop analysis, capable of identifying diseases and pests, assessing severity, and providing actionable guidance.
 Built on LLaVA-v1.5-7B-LoRA, our model is trained using PaddyInstruct, a curated instruction-tuning dataset derived from the Paddy Doctor (10,407 images, 10 classes) and Paddy Pest (5,673 images, 20 classes) datasets.
 PaddyInstruct combines LLaVA-13B generated descriptions, Mistral-7B generated simple Q&A and multi-turn dialogues, and expert knowledge refinement.
 Fine-tuning on this dataset equips PaddyVLM with robust fine-grained recognition and context-aware reasoning.
-Experiments show that PaddyVLM substantially outperforms general-purpose LMMs in both dis- ease and pest understanding, demonstrating its potential as a practical expert assistant for farmers and agricultural re- searchers.
+Experiments show that PaddyVLM substantially outperforms general-purpose LMMs in both disease and pest understanding, demonstrating its potential as a practical expert assistant for farmers and agricultural researchers.
 </p>

 ---